 Before entering an exhibition, determine its closing date and what is required to submit an entry.
-One simple way of doing this is to consult the Exhibitions listing found near the back of each PSA Journal or on the PSA website.
-Exhibition information is organized by division.
+One simple way of doing this is to consult the Exhibitions listing found on the PSA website.
+Exhibition information is organized by division and by month.
 Within each division listing, the exhibitions are arranged chronologically, beginning with the one that will close soonest.
 (Note: Be aware that the same exhibition may be listed in multiple divisions.)

 Each exhibition listing includes the number of times an entry will be judged.
 Most exhibitions are judged only once, indicated as "1 Judging."
 Listings that include the word "Circuit" in the exhibition name indicate that the entry will be judged multiple times.

 There is also information stating how many sections are available for entry, which includes the titles of those sections.
 Generally, the section names indicate the subject matter that may entered in them.
 Most often, there are three or four other items of information that are of special interest - the exhibition coordinator's Email address, the Exhibition web address as well as whether online entry and PayPal will be accepted.

 Once you have made a selection, the following steps will enable you to reach the exhibition without the necessity of having to type in address yourself.